j3t/ssl-utils/README.md

 ```

 ##### To access a PKCS #12 store ...
-the type must be 'PKCS12' and the path to the archive file must be configured.
+the type must be set to 'PKCS12' and the path to the archive file must be configured.
 ```java
 KeyStore keyStore = KeyStoreBuilder.create()
 		.setType(KeyStoreType.PKCS12)